phalpern/WG21-halpern/side-channels/named-parameters.md

 > This paper is the most similar to our proposal.
 After a garden-path walk
 > through an unworkable library solution, it proposes putting a label before
 > the parameter declaration and using `label : expr` for arguments.
 For
-> non-positional parameters, `explicit` is used ahead of the label, which is
+> nonpositional parameters, `explicit` is used ahead of the label, which is
 > interesting.
 It also re-orders the parameter naming so that you would write
 > `name : type` instead of `type .name` or `type name:`, which is a gratuitous
 > change to the declaration syntax.
 Ultimately, it is not a well-written paper